mikaelmello/inquire/README.md

 - The input formatter just echoes back the given input.
 - No validators are called, accepting any sort of input including empty ones.
 - No default values or help messages.
-- No auto-completion features set-up.
+- No autocompletion features set-up.
 - Prompt messages are always required when instantiating via `new()`.

 ## DateSelect